 Why is Drexel offering the ELATE program?

-Drexel University and the Institute for Women’s Health and Leadership® have long been committed to developing women leaders in academics.
+Drexel University has long been committed to developing women leaders in academics.
 This comes from a legacy of being home to the first medical school for women in the world and from working with leaders in medicine and dentistry for over 17 years in the Hedwig van Ameringen Executive Leadership in Academic Medicine® program (ELAM).
-Recognizing the paucity of women leaders in fields related to technology, the International Center for Executive Leadership in Academics, which houses the ELAM® program, has extended its expertise to develop ELATE.
+Recognizing the paucity of women leaders in fields related to technology, ELAM® program has extended its expertise to develop ELATE.
 Graduates of ELATE will contribute to leadership capacity in their institutions and across the nation.